-M. Minerals Exploration and Mining
+Minerals Exploration & Mining

-Minerals exploration and mining is a very important industry in Australia.
-Australia has significant reserves of minerals, including iron ore, coal, gas, uranium, nickel, gold and rare earths.
-It is ranked in the world's top five for the availability and output of the following minerals.
+Minerals exploration and mining / extraction is a very important industry in Australia.
+Australia has significant reserves of minerals and petroleum, including iron ore, coal, gas, uranium, lithium, nickel, lead, tantalum, zinc, zircon, gold and rare earths.
+It is ranked in the world's top seven for the production of the following minerals: